loooosi/stfc-eu-172/roe-172-en.md

 §1 **Survey ships** are protected by RoE and are not to be attacked, unless:
 - The protected cargo limit is exceeded (OPC). (exceptions: look into in §2 - §6, armada and transwarp systems).
 - The mine/node they are on is an empty mine/node (**0 node**), (except in Origin sector and transwarp systems, §3 and §4).
 A clear warning message, eg “0 Node”, must be given.
 The time period between killing the miner and the 0 Node message must be no less than three (3) minutes.
-- It is a “Botany Bay” that is mining on a node other than a data node. (except in Origin sector and transwarp systems, §3 and §4).
-A warning message must be given.
-The time period before killing the miner must be no less than three minutes.
-Players shall only clear nodes if no other empty nodes are available.
+- It is a “Botany Bay” that is mining on a node other than Data node. (except in Origin sector and transwarp systems, §3 and §4).
+A clear warning message, eg “wrong node”, must be given.
+The time period before killing the miner must be no less than three(3) minutes.
-- It is a “D’Vor” that is mining on a node other than a latinum node. (except in Origin sector and transwarp systems, §3 and §4).
-A warning message must be given.
-The time period before killing the miner must be no less than three minutes.
-Players shall only clear nodes if no other empty nodes are available
+-  It is a “D’Vor/D’Vor Feesha” that is mining on a node other than  Raw Latinum/Concentrated Latinum node. (except in Origin sector and transwarp systems, §3 and §4).
+A clear warning message, eg “wrong node”, must be given.
+The time period before killing the miner must be no less than three(3) minutes.
-- It is a “USS Discovery” that is mining on a node other than a mycelium-node. (except in Origin sector and transwarp systems, §3 and §4).
-A warning message must be given.
-The time period before killing the miner must be no less than three minutes.
-Players shall only clear nodes if no other empty nodes are available
+- “USS Discovery” has status of survey ship only in systems with Mycelium Spore nodes.
 - in addition, look at §2 - §6 and §9

 **Armada**